sophiawho/watchsafe/README.md

 So this is our demo, we have it rigged so you can change the threshold.
 The automatic threshold is 0.5, and we can adjust it based on how much we want to be censored.

 ### technology:
-1. clarifai/microsoft custom vision
+1. sightengine
 2. python (flask)
-3. node.js backend
+3. deployed on microsoft azure

 ### challenges:
 1. rate-limiting api